The latest paperback guidebook to Nepal 2022 has arrived!

 This is Nepal’s best paperback guidebook

-This paperback guidebook to Nepal has been written by a traveler, tested by local Nepali and other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2021 and is now available to everyone worldwide.
-It has been 100% published in Nepal by Nepali people and is now available world wide.
+This paperback guidebook to Nepal has been written by a traveler, tested by local Nepali and other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2022 and is now available to everyone worldwide.
+It has been 100% published in Nepal by Nepali people and is now available worldwide.

-The book is also shipping out to major retailers like Amazon.com, Amazon.co.uk, Barnes & Noble, etc. But it might take a while for the copies to arrive there.
-Again, the best option is to buy it direct from the printing press on Lulu here.
+The book will also be sold on major retailers like Amazon.com, Amazon.co.uk, Barnes & Noble, etc. But it might take a while for the copies to arrive there.
+And, they take most of the profits.
+So, again, the best and cheapest option for you is to buy it direct from the printing press here.